At Aston University, we are committed to achieving gender equality and ensuring that there is representation, progression and success for all.

 - Demonstration of embedding of the Principles through leadership and communication sustainably

-- Actions that involve and assist both men and women
+- Actions that involve and assist all gender identities and intersectionalities

 For the University